eklavyamathur9/Maximum-Difference-Between-Even-and-Odd-Frequency-I/README.md

 1. Count Character Frequencies:

-a.
-Traverse the string and count the occurrences of each character using a dictionary.
+1. Traverse the string and count the occurrences of each character using a dictionary.

-b.
-This allows efficient frequency tracking for further processing.
+2. This allows efficient frequency tracking for further processing.

 2. Separate Odd and Even Frequencies:

 Iterate over the frequency dictionary and classify counts into:

-a.
-Odd frequency list (of****): Stores counts that are odd.
+1. Odd frequency list (of****): Stores counts that are odd.

-b.
-Even frequency list (ef****): Stores counts that are even.
+2. Even frequency list (ef****): Stores counts that are even.

 3. Compute Maximum Difference: